-2022 CGP Corrective Action Log Project Name: NPDES ID Number:
+2022 CGP Corrective Action Log Project Name: \\\\\\ NPDES ID Number: \\\\\

-Section A - Individual Completing this Log Name: Title: Company Name: Email: Address: Phone Number: Section B - Details of the I Complete this section within 24 hours of discoveri Problem (CGP Part 5.4.1.a) ng the condition that triggered corrective action.
+Section A - Individual Completing this Log Name: Title: Company Name: Email: Address: Phone Number: Problem (CGP Part 5.4.1.a) ng the condition that triggered corrective action.
 Date problem was first identified: Time problem was first identified: What site conditions triggered this corrective action?
 (Check the box that appendix 1 and 2 and 3 and 4 and 5 and 5 b and 6 Diles.
 See instructions for a description of each triggering condition (1 thru 6).)
-Specific location where problem identified: Provide a description of the specific condition that triggered the need for corrective action and the cause (if identifiable): Section C - Corrective Action Complete this section within 24 hours or Completion (CGP Part 5.4.1.b) after completing the corrective action.
+Specific location where problem identified: Provide a description of the specific condition that triggered the need for corrective action and the cause (if identifiable): Completion (CGP Part 5.4.1.b) after completing the corrective action.
 For site condition # 1, 2, 3, 4, or 6 (those not related to a dewatering discharge e) confirm that you met the following deadlines (CGP Part 5.2.1): Immediately took all reasonable steps to address the condition, including cleaning up any contaminated surfaces so the material will not discharge in subsequent storm events.
 AND Completed corrective action by the close of the next business day, un less a new or replacement control, or significant repair, was required.
 OR Completed corrective action within seven (7) calendar days from the time of discovery because a new or replacement control, or significant repair, was necessary to complete the installation of the new or modified control or complete the repair.
 OR It was infeasible to complete the installation or repair within 7 calendar days from the time of discovery.
 Provide the following additional information: Explain why 7 calendar days was infeasible to complete the installation or repair: